grimoireofheart/grimoireofheart.github.io/_posts/blog_template.md

 You can find the current version of the Grimoire [here](https://github.com/grimoireofheart/grimoireofheart.github.io/raw/main/Resources/Grimoire%20of%20the%20Heart%20[Core%20Rulebook].pdf).

 You can check your version number and date on the upper-right corner of the Index page.
+Sea of Souls "Last Updated" fields are also located on the Index page.

 Big thank-you to everyone who submitted feedback for this release!